kristiandavid/newDawtCalm/_posts/2016-03-06-saveourscruff.md

 tech: HTML/CSS, SquareSpace Devloper API
 ---

-####The Client
+#### The Client
+"Save Our Scruff is different than many other rescues because we do not select dogs based on their size or age or even their breed.
+We select our dogs based on their temperament and their likelihood to thrive when placed in the proper home."

+#### The Story
 Save Our Scruff is one of (if not the) best dog rescues in Toronto/Ontario/Canada/Earth.
 I was very fortunate to be asked to build a site for them to showcase not only their great organization but to help rescued dogs find great homes.

-"Save Our Scruff is different than many other rescues because we do not select dogs based on their size or age or even their breed.
-We select our dogs based on their temperament and their likelihood to thrive when placed in the proper home."